Altered States

 • Potential health risks and dependency with substances Being informed about methods and their consequences supports safer, more purposeful exploration.

-Why are altered states of consciousness important?
+Why are altered consciousness states important?